shekharmore4444/Telecom-Churn-Case-Study/README.md

 In this case, since we are working over a four-month window, the first two months are the ‘good’ phase, the third month is the ‘action’ phase, while the fourth month is the ‘churn’ phase.

+# Dataset and Data Dictionary
+The dataset can be downloaded from here.

 Data dictionary is uploaded.
 The data dictionary contains meanings of abbreviations.
 Some frequent ones are loc (local), IC (incoming), OG (outgoing), T2T (telecom operator to telecom operator), T2O (telecom operator to another operator), RECH (recharge) etc.